 In their own words

-Rosalyn works in our fundraising department: "I always wanted to work for MSF since learning about its work during the Rwandan Genocide.
+Rosalyn works in our communcation department: "I always wanted to work for MSF since learning about its work during the Rwandan Genocide.

 "I’ve always thought that MSF's teams are the ones who go to the places where others don’t, running towards crises instead of turning away.

 "It’s such a positive and supportive office environment, and I love working with like-minded people who believe in the same things I do."

 Natalya is an HR Manager: "I can say with certainty that most of the time the daily and project work that I get involved in, initiate and action gives me an incredible satisfaction knowing that I’m playing an important, albeit indirect, part in supporting my colleagues in delivering aid to people in places around the world that are in most need of humanitarian help.

 "From an employee perspective, I can certainly say that the organisation offers the right balance of flexibility and structure to help me balance my personal and work lives."